2.5 Responsible business conduct towards the financial sector

 Compliance management system

-At SZKB, compliance primarily means compliance with regulatory requirements.
-At SZKB, corporate governance requirements are implemented through appropriate regulations and targeted directives.
-These are updated as part of a regular review process.
-In addition, compliance with corporate governance regulations and directives is ensured by means of risk management processes and the internal control system (ICS) and is verified by internal (Board of Inspectors) and external bodies (external auditor, FINMA).
+At SZKB, corporate governance requirements are implemented through regulations and directives.
+These are updated as part of a review process.
+In addition, compliance with corporate governance requirements and directives is ensured by means of risk management processes and the internal control system (ICS) and is verified by internal (Board of Inspectors) and external bodies (external auditor, FINMA).

-The "Code of Conduct of Schwyzer Kantonalbank" outlines the fundamental principles necessary for successful and responsible business conduct at SZKB.
+The «Code of Conduct of Schwyzer Kantonalbank» outlines the fundamental principles necessary for successful and responsible business conduct at SZKB.
 This Code is issued by the Bank Council of SZKB and is applicable to all employees and governing bodies of the Bank.
-The Code of Conduct is accessible to all employees on the intranet and is published on the website www.szkb.ch.
-It aims to foster an effective and consistent corporate and compliance culture within SZKB.
-It sets out the most important behavioural rules that must be complied with by all employees and includes statements on compliance with regulations and responsible behaviour, on integrity, fairness and professionalism in dealing with internal and external partners (including the avoidance of conflicts of interest), and on sustainability, risk behaviour and whistleblowing.
+The Code of Conduct is available to the public.
+It aims to promote the corporate and compliance culture within SZKB and outlines the key rules of conduct that must be followed by all employees.

 Whistleblowing